What is Agentic AI? How it works, use cases & future scope

 Unlike traditional AI, which follows pre-set rules, and generative AI, which creates content based on prompts, agentic AI is designed to take action.
 It sets plans, coordinates AI agents, and completes goals autonomously.
 It's the difference between responding and resolving.

-The below discussion will help you understand how agentic AI differs from traditional AI:
+The discussion below will help you understand how agentic AI differs from traditional AI:

 SalesMate